Corning, New York: Overview

 Market Street in Corning's Gaffer District.

 The city of Corning is situated at the western edge of the town of Corning and in the southeast part of Steuben County.

 It is also home to the Corning Museum of Glass, which houses one of the world's most comprehensive collections of glass objects from antiquity to the present.
 The museum houses the Rakow Library, one of the world's major glass research centers.

 The city's other major cultural attraction is the Rockwell Museum.
 It contains an important collection of Western American painting and sculpture assembled over the past 40 years by Robert F. and Hertha Rockwell.
 The city has been cited several times by American Style magazine as one of the top twenty-five small city arts destinations in the U.S. - most recently in June 2010.
 Many of the cultural events and historic landmarks in the city are in Corning's Gaffer District.

 Corning Country Club annually hosted the Corning Classic, a stop on the Ladies Professional Golf Association tour, from 1979 to 2009.
+The event is slated to return as "The Classic" in 2027.
 The city has commercial air service available at Elmira/Corning Regional Airport in the nearby town of Big Flats.

 Corning is also home to the 2006 New York State Class A high school football champions.

 In 2006, the city council approved public water fluoridation.
 In 2007, a petition was launched to ban this practice by local resident Kirk Huttleston which eventually became known as Proposition 1.
 Proposition 1 passed the ban by a close vote of 1,287 to 1,222, according to unofficial results, leading to a full ban on public water fluoridation in 2008.

 In 2013, Rand McNally's list of best small towns in America named Corning the "Most Fun" town out of all the list's finalists.